indrayam/coding-nerd-notes/modern-java/modern-java-learning-notes.md

   - Encapsulation: Wrapping data and methods within classes in combination with implementation hiding is called encapsulation
   - Abstraction: All programming languages are abstractions.
 Assembly language is a minimal abstraction of the underlying machine.
 Many so-called "imperative" languages (such as FORTRAN, BASIC, and C) were themselves abstractions of assembly language.
 Bottom line, abstraction's main goal is to handle complexity by hiding unnecessary details from the user.
 OOP provides a more flexible and powerful language abstraction.
 How?
 Similar to a Car that you drive, you just need to know which methods of the object are available to call and which input parameters are needed to trigger a specific operation.
 You don’t need to understand how this method is implemented and which kinds of actions it has to perform to create the expected result.
   - Inheritance: As the name suggests, in OOP, a class can inherit methods from a _parent_ class and extended.
-  - Polymorphism: Inheritance allows you to create class hierarchies, where a base class gives its behavior and attributes to a derived class.
+  - Polymorphism: Also called Dynamic Binding, Late Binding or Runtime Binding.
+As we discussed, inheritance allows you to create class hierarchies, where a base class gives its behavior and attributes to a derived class.
 You are then free to modify or extend its functionality.
 Polymorphism ensures that the proper method will be executed based on the calling object’s type.
+It allows creation of _extensible programs_ that can be "grown" not only during the original creation of the project, but also when new features are desired.
 - _An object has state, behavior and identity (Grady Booch)_.
 This means an object can have internal data (which gives it state), methods (to produce behavior), and each object is uniquely distinguished from every other object—that is, every object has a unique address in memory.
 - **Basics**
   - `<access-specifier> class Name`